 The Department of Conservation and regional councils are responsible for managing pests that have already established in New Zealand.
 Border control is the responsibility of the Ministry for Primary Industries.

-Our Regional Pest Management Strategy guides our pest control activities.
+Our Regional Pest Management Plan guides our pest control activities.
 Waikato Regional Council's biosecurity group manages and controls plant and animal pests.

 Controlling plant and animal pests in the Waikato region is a huge job.
 We need the support of land owners in our region to help with pest control.
 Successful pest control starts with awareness, motivation, the correct information being readily available, and the right people to help you.